yucombinator/trailstolove/content/posts/2025-08-29-sahale-glacier/index.md

 Cascade Pass is the first major viewpoint on the trail, and marks the turnaround point for the majority of hikers.
 Only a few hikers and runners continue ahead up Sahale Arm.

-From here, we could glimpse the headwaters of the Stehekin Valley.
+From here, I could glimpse the headwaters of the Stehekin Valley.
 I met a few groups that were spending a few days hiking all the way to Stehekin—a fun trip, but not for today.

 - **Sahale Arm:**

-Turning left from Cascade Pass, we entered another section of the trail for 2 miles, this time steeper and more rugged.
-As we were mostly above the treeline, the views really opened up, and we got expansive views of our surroundings: from the glaciers of Eldorado Peak to the beautiful Doubtful Lake below us.
+Turning left from Cascade Pass, I entered another section of the trail for 2 miles, this time steeper and more rugged.
+As I was mostly above the treeline, the views really opened up, and I got expansive views of my surroundings: from the glaciers of Eldorado Peak to the beautiful Doubtful Lake below us.

 ![Sahale Arm and Doubtful Lake](sahale-arm.jpg "Sahale Arm and Doubtful Lake")